shehabelhariry/es_course_2021/lec_1/lab1.md

     have a great day!
     */
     ```
-  - People were creating the order wrong a lot of the time.
-The manager of the restaurant decide to add some validation on the order.
+  - People were creating the order wrong a lot of the times.
+The manager of the restaurant decided to add some validation on the order.
   - Using the proxy API starting wih an `empty` object.
 The user should be able to create his order step by step with the following restrictions
     ```js
         order.meal = "Pizza" // error: meal should be a number